Lunch & DinnerSide Dishes

 Brussels Sprouts au Gratin FAQs

-Here we’ve addressed some common reader questions, but for more wuestions you may have, leave them in the comments section below!
+Here we’ve addressed some common reader questions, but if you have any more, leave them in the comments below!

 Why Are My Brussels Sprouts Bitter?

 Brussels sprouts naturally contain compounds that can taste bitter, especially if they’re older or overcooked.
-Roasting helps reduce bitterness and bring out the natural sweetness in them.
+Roasting helps reduce bitterness and bring out their natural sweetness.
 Smaller, fresh Brussels sprouts also tend to taste milder than oversized ones.
 And pairing them with rich ingredients like cheese and cream can also help to balance out any bitterness.

 Can I Boil Brussels Sprouts For au Gratin?

-While roasting is the preferred method because it creates crunchy, caramelized edges and a deeper flavor, boiling can work if you prefer softer sprouts, although it doesn’t bring out as much of the natural sweetness as roasting.
-If boiling, cook them until they are al dente then drain them well and pat dry before continuing with the recipe.
+While roasting is preferred because it creates crunchy, caramelized edges and a deeper flavor, boiling can work if you prefer softer sprouts, though it doesn’t bring out as much of the natural sweetness as roasting.
+If boiling, cook them until al dente, then drain them well and pat them dry before continuing with the recipe.
 This will keep them from adding excess liquid to the casserole, which can make it watery.

 Can I Make Brussels Sprouts au Gratin Ahead of Time?